ceramicnetwork/.github/OVERVIEW.md

 10. Publish data schemas; and
 11 Publish policies and service agreements.

-## What should I store on Ceramic?
+## What should be stored on Ceramic?

 Ceramic provides a *universal graph of verifiable documents*.
 Ceramic documents are signed, append-only objects stored in [IPFS](https://github.com/ipfs/ipfs), encoded using [IPLD](https://github.com/ipld/ipld), and anchored in one or more blockchains.
 Due to its hybrid design relying on IPFS/IPLD and various blockchains, Ceramic's document graph is interoperable, scalable, permissionless, and low cost (variable depending on blochain anchor service).

 Documents are a flexible primitive that can be modeled to represent many things.
-Below, find some of the common ways that documents are used.
+Below you can find some of the common ways that documents are used.
 Most of these can be created with the three standard [doctypes](https://github.com/ceramicnetwork/specs#document-types) currently supported by Ceramic: [3id](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md), [account-link](https://github.com/ceramicnetwork/specs/blob/master/doctypes/account-link.md), and [policy](https://github.com/ceramicnetwork/specs/blob/master/doctypes/policy.md).
 If your use case doesn't fit into one of these doctypes, you can add new doctypes to the protocol by submitting an issue on the [Ceramic specs](http://github.com/ceramicnetwork/specs/issues) repository.

 >Learn more about [Ceramic documents](https://github.com/ceramicnetwork/specs/blob/master/README.md#protocol-overview).

 ### Decentralized Identifiers (DIDs)

 Ceramic DIDs are globally unique identities used to sign documents on the Ceramic network and also interact with arbitrary off-chain services and data.
 DIDs are abstract, key-agnostic interfaces used to identify participants, interoperably sign and encrypt information, authorize authentication/access control to services, and store mappings to additional resources.
 Ceramic makes no assumptions about what kind of entity a DID represents, so they can be users, organizations, applications, services, devices, etc. Additionally, Ceramic DIDs can be controlled by one or many private keys, providing flexibility and interoperability across wallets and platforms.

+A DID consists of two core documents.
+Other resource mappings are stored through other documents below.

+- **Decentralized Identifier (DID)**: A globally unique way to identify an entity
+- **Management Data**: Allows private keys to control a DID

 > Ceramic currently supports the 3ID DID method.
 [Learn more about 3IDs](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md) or see an [example](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md#example).